Golf Tutorials

 The Primary Purpose: Protecting Your Prized Possessions

 The number one reason for using headcovers is pure, simple protection.
 Your golf clubs are a significant investment, with a quality driver alone costing hundreds of dollars.
 As you walk the course or ride in a cart, your clubs are constantly rattling against each other.
-Without protection, this "bag chatter" can cause unsightly and potentially performa_nce-damaging dings, chips, and scratches.
+Without protection, this "bag chatter" can cause unsightly and potentially performance-damaging dings, chips, and scratches.

 Think about the materials your most important clubs are made from: